ajmas/decomposable-config/README.md

 # Decomposable Config

+This is NOT designed to work in a browser.
+It needs file system access.

 The idea here is to be allow project configuration to be decmposed into a folder structure or a single JSON file.